-A viva voce examination may be held, when candidates' work-books may also be examined, at the discretion of the examiners.
+A viva voce examination may be held and candidates' workbooks may also be examined at the discretion of the examiners.

-Graduates from the MSt in Archaeological Science continue to careers in archaeological project management or more generally in commercial archaeology and in heritage management organisations.
+Graduates from the MSt in Archaeological Science continue to careers in archaeological project management or more generally in commercial archaeology and heritage management.